RobertGonzales1/Homelab/README.md

 Windows Server 2022 (I Know its Mainstream Support is going EOL 10/2026, But I Already Rebuilt Everything from Server 2019 and didn't find out about the EOL until after I was done.)

 LXC Containers (I’m trying to rebuild these one at a time into Cloud-Int with Ubuntu Server with Docker as I didn’t know the LXC containers all share the same Kernel.)
+(Completed 02/2026)

 # The Github Projects I use are Below, check them out and Support the Projects:
 [Projects Used in my Homelab](https://github.com/stars/RobertGonzales1/lists/used-in-my-homelab) (GitHub is not letting me make this link open in a new window.)